ImanelSakaan/Rideau-Canal-Skateway/README.md

 - Introduced logic to mimic weather patterns (e.g., rising temperatures during the day, falling at night)
 - Applied **Gaussian noise** to make the data feel more realistic and dynamic

+# --------------------------------------------------------------------------
+## <ins>7.
+Conclusion:</ins>
+### IoT Hub
+- An **IoT Hub** is a centralized system designed to manage, monitor, and facilitate communication between Internet of Things (IoT) devices and cloud services.
+- It serves as a bridge between physical devices (such as sensors, cameras, and machines) and the digital world, enabling secure data exchange, remote control, and real-time monitoring.
+- **Azure IoT Hub** is Microsoft’s implementation of the general IoT hub concept.
+It is a fully managed cloud service that provides the infrastructure to connect, monitor, and manage IoT devices securely and at scale.